Michael Shanks (archaeologist)

 Michael Shanks (born 1959, Newcastle upon Tyne) is a British archaeologist specialising in classical archaeology and archaeological theory.
 He received his BA, MA and PhD from Cambridge University, and was a lecturer at the University of Wales, Lampeter before moving to the U.S. in 1999 to take up a Chair in Classics at Stanford University.

 Education

 Shanks graduated from the Royal Grammar School, Newcastle upon Tyne and went on to study at Peterhouse, Cambridge, earning a BA in 1980.
 After finishing his studies he went on to get a PGCE (Post Graduate Certificate of Education) from Durham University in 1982.
 He earned a PhD from Cambridge in 1992.
-Shanks went on to earn a docentur (Higher Doctorate and license to teach) from the Institute of Archaeology in Göteborg in 1997.
+Shanks went on to earn a docentur (Higher Doctorate and license to teach) from the Institute of Archaeology in Gothenburg in 1997.

 Career

 Shanks started his teaching career in 1983 at the Whitley Bay High School where he taught Latin, Ancient Greek and Ancient history.
 He worked in the school until 1988.
 In 1991 he was a Research Fellow at the Centre d'Archéologie Classique, Paris 1 (Sorbonne University), Maison des Sciences de l'Homme and the following year a teaching fellow at the University of Wales Lampeter.
 He stayed at the University until 1998 first as a lecturer in Archaeology and then as the Head of Department from 1996 to 1998.
 After this he went to Stanford University where he is a Professor of Classics.
 At Stanford he was also the Director of the Stanford Humanities Lab.

 He was also a visiting professor at the University College Dublin and Durham University from 2010 to 2013.
 In 2013 he was made a Research Fellow at Durham University.
 He was a board member at the Palo Alto History Museum and served on the advisory board of the Humanities Institute of Ireland.
 For his work he was awarded an honorary doctorate from Roskilde University.

 He currently teaches courses at Stanford University focussing on the intersection of archeological thought and modern design thinking methods.